huggingface/transformers/docs/source/training.rst

     tokenizer = AutoTokenizer.from_pretrained("bert-base-cased")

-As we saw in :doc:`preprocessing`, we can prepare the inputs texts for the model is done with the following command:
+As we saw in :doc:`preprocessing`, we can prepare the text inputs for the model with the following command:

 .. code-block:: python